Welcome to England

 Police and Crime Commissioners

-As part of this the RSPCA provides the secretariat for the Associate Parliamentary Group for Animal Welfare (APGAW).
+As part of this the RSPCA provides the secretariat for the All-Party Parliamentary Group for Animal Welfare (APGAW).
 This important All-Party Group is a resource for politicians and interest groups who wish to improve animal welfare in Westminster.
 For further information on this group please see www.apgaw.org